vidya381/retro-clock/README.md

 7. If the timer finishes while the page is closed, you'll see the completion alert when you return
 8. An alert will notify you when the timer completes

+### Toggling Dark Mode
+1. Click the theme toggle button in the top-right corner of the clock container
+2. The interface will switch between light and dark modes
+3. Your preference is automatically saved and will be remembered on future visits
+4. Light mode shows a sun icon (☀️), dark mode shows a moon icon (🌙)

 ## Project Structure

 ```